 When we were in 9th grade, her Mother killed herself.

 She, for reasons I am still unaware of, went into the garage, a Mother of three, and turned on the ignition....

-hours later this good humored 14 year old came home to find her Mother listless in a huge cloud
+hours later this good humored 14 year old came home to find her Mother listless in a cloud of carbon monoxide.

 Days later I, like everyone else in my class was absolutely horrified when we heard this news.

 I didn't even know what to say to her.

 And neither did anyone else.

 I was afraid to talk to her about it.